Quansight-Labs/quansight-labs-site/posts/2022/02/what-do-we-need-to-write.md

 ## How do people like to write?

-Sometimes writing does successfully get published! 🎉 We asked our team about what happens the times when writing does get completed as planned.
+Sometimes writings do successfully get published! 🎉 We asked our team about what goes right when writing does get completed as planned.
 People commented that writing works best for them when the following happens:

-- Knowing who you are writing is important.
-As practice, folks suggested writing for yourself or close allies.
+- Knowing who you are writing for is important.
+For practice, folks suggested writing for yourself or close allies.
 - Writing about topics you like (or at least tying another topic into that).
 - I like to write as part of a organized meet up where you critique and share each other's work with the intent of publishing at the end. ([Writer's workshop style](https://github.com/Quansight/writers-workshop))
-- Having a good editor / critique relationship with someone is so helpful.
+- Having a good editor / someone to provide constructive critiques is so helpful.
 - Co-authoring is the best!
 - As a way to bring people into new projects.
 - It's so helpful to be hyped and have that support system.